10 Facts About Harry Houdini

 Houdini had actually been suffering from appendicitis for a few days beforehand but hadn't done anything about it.
 In

-5. The symbol of the Society of American Magicians is engraved on his tombstone.
+5. The symbol of the Society of American Magicians is engraved on harry Houdini's tombstone.

 Houdini was president of the Society of American Magicians when he died.
 And members are still invested in making sure the famed magician's gravesite at Machpelah Cemetary in Queens, New York, receives routine maintenance and restoration.
 Sadly, his beloved wife, Bess, is buried 10 miles away in Westchester; she wasn't allowed to be buried with him because she wasn't Jewish.

-6. His wife, Bess, held a séance every year for 10 years on the anniversary of his death to see if he would get in touch.
+6. Harry Houdini's wife, Bess, held a séance every year for 10 years on the anniversary of his death to see if he would get in touch.

 The secret code, by the way, was "Rosabelle- answer- tell- pray, answer- look- tell- answer, answer- tell."
 "Rosabelle" was the name of a song she sang in her vaudeville act when the two of them met, and the other words corresponded to letters of the alphabet in a language the two concocted for themselves.
 Combined, they spelled out "Believe."